-New PGS Data Now Available for Brazil Sergipe-Alagoas Basin
+New PGS Data for Brazil Sergipe-Alagoas Basin

 PGS has released a contiguous prestack depth data volume of GeoStreamer data covering 13 000 sq. km in Brazil's Sergipe-Alagoas Basin.
 Data covers key offshore discoveries in the SEAL Basin.
 This extends coverage into deepwater areas relevant for recent leasing, and where future open acreage will be offered in upcoming Brazil bidding rounds.